Author Archives: Roofing SEO Webmasters

 Advertising Platform Options

-When it comes to advertising, you have a long list of options to spend your marketing dollars.
+When it comes to advertising, you have a long list of options for spending your marketing dollars.
 From print to digital, you can find advertising opportunities just about anywhere.

 Print Advertising for Roofers

-However, new advances, such as QR codes and promotion codes, offer better print advertising tracking than ever before.
+However, new advances, such as QR and promotion codes, offer better print advertising tracking than ever.

 Consider which of these print platforms is best for your roofing company:

-• Billboard: While this advertising style gets great viewability, the response is much lower than other marketing avenues.
+• Billboard: While this advertising style is highly visible, the response is much lower than that of other marketing avenues.
 Use billboards as a supplement to boost your brand awareness.

 • Direct Mail: These advertising options are tried and true methods of building brand and promotional awareness.
 Use roofing mailers for promotional offers and service updates for your roofing company.